codemannnnnn/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model.
+This is the whole web page including all the elements.

 2. What is an event?

+An event is a response to something the user does, like click a box or hover over a heading, etc.

 3. What is an event listener?

+An event listener responds to the users action.

 4. Why would we convert a NodeList into an Array?

+So we can iterate over it and apply a function.

 5. What is a component?

+A component is a function that add content to the webpage.
+They are modular so we can apply one component to create multiple blocks.

 ### Git Set up